dcxSt/dft_algos/index.md

 + e^{-k\cdot 2\pi i/n} DFT\big\{ x[1] , x[3] , ... , x[n-1] \big\}
 $$

-Now you can see that the right hand side is just the sum of two smaller fourier transforms times a phase.
+Now you can see that the right hand side is just the sum of two smaller Fourier Transforms times a phase-ramp (formally known as *twiddle factors*).
 To solve those two, you reccursively apply the same trick until you get to two dimensional vectors where the Discrete Fourier Transform reduces to a trivial sum and difference.

 $$
 DFT\{x[0] , x[1]\} = \big[ x[0] + x[1] , x[0] - x[1] \big]